 A hazard mitigation plan must document that it has been formally adopted by the governing body of the jurisdiction requesting federal approval of the plan (44 CFR Section 201.6(c)(5)).
 For multi-jurisdictional plans, each jurisdiction requesting approval must document that is has been formally adopted.
 This plan will be submitted for a pre-adoption review prior to adoption to Washington State Emergency Management Division and FEMA's Community Rating System contractor, the Insurance Services Office.
 Once pre-adoption approval has been provided, all planning partners will formally adopt the plan.
 All partners understand that DMA compliance and its benefits cannot be achieved until the plan is adopted.
-Copies of the resolutions adopting this plan for all planning partners can be found in Appendix E of this volume.
+Copies of the resolutions adopting this plan for all planning partners can be found in Appendix E of this volume, along with FEMA's letter of approval for the plan.